Zac Williams (Welsh footballer): Crewe Alexandra

 In July 2025 Crewe offered Williams a new contract, which he did not immediately accept.

-In August 2025 he agreed a new deal with Crewe but he immediately went out on loan to Scottish Premiership club Kilmarnock.
+In August 2025 he agreed a new deal with Crewe but was immediately loaned to Kilmarnock.

 Kilmarnock (loan)

-On 12 August 2025, Williams joined Kilmarnock on loan for the 2025-26 season.
-He made his debut for Kilmarnock on 14 September 2025 in the 2-1 Scottish Premiership defeat to Celtic.
+On 12 August 2025, Williams joined Scottish Premiership Kilmarnock on loan for the 2025-26 season.
+He made his debut for Kilmarnock on 14 September 2025 in the 2–1 Scottish Premiership defeat to Celtic.

+On 13 May 2026, Crewe said he would be released in the summer when his contract expired.

+Barnet

+On 2 June 2026, Barnet announced that they had signed Williams ahead of the 2026-27 season.

 International career

 After winning caps at under-15 and under-16, captaining the team for the latter, he played for the Wales under-18s in March 2021 against England before winning a second cap against the same opposition in September of the same year.

 Williams was called up to the Wales under-19s squad for the 2022 UEFA European Under-19 Championship qualifiers against Georgia, Norway and Kosovo, and made appearances against the latter two in October 2021.
 He earned three further under-19 caps, playing as captain against Hungary and Republic of Ireland, and, after coming on as a second-half substitute, scoring against Gibraltar, in 2023 UEFA European Under-19 Championship qualifiers on 21, 24 and 27 September 2022 respectively.